Photo courtesy of U.S. Fish and Wildlife Service.

 Human roundworm infection involves accidentally consuming dirt that has been contaminated with roundworm eggs.
-The eggs require at least a month in soil to develop to an infective stage so fresh feces is not a risk but because it is feces that contaminates soil, most communities require dog owners to dispose of feces deposited in public parks and restrict dog access to many public areas.
+The eggs require at least a month in the soil to develop to an infective stage so fresh feces is not a risk but because it is feces that contaminate soil, most communities require dog owners to dispose of feces deposited in public parks and restrict dog access to many public areas.

 Dogs are not the only culprit.
-Outdoor cats, feral cats in particular, will happily deposit their feces in children's sandboxes so it is important that such play areas be covered when not in use to reduce contamination.
+Outdoor cats, feral cats, in particular, will happily deposit their feces in children's sandboxes, so it is important that such play areas be covered when not in use to reduce contamination.
 That said, it is usually the canine roundworm that is involved in human infection.

 It is possible to become infected by eating undercooked meats in the same way that dogs and cats can become infected through the consumption of prey.

 It is possible to become infected by kissing a pet or by petting the fur and then touching your mouth.
 The fur would have to be contaminated with dirt, however, for such transmission to occur, and fur contact is considered low risk for transmission.
 In a study of dog fur, only half the dogs were found to have roundworm eggs in their fur (no more than one egg per dog was found) and only 4 percent of the eggs found were infectious.